SpeedyTransforms

 ) -> Any

-InverseLaplace operator ∇⁻² applied to input alms, using precomputed eigenvalues from S. The Laplace operator acts on the unit sphere and therefore omits the radius^2 scaling
+InverseLaplace operator ∇⁻² applied to input alms, using precomputed eigenvalues from S. Acts on the unit sphere, i.e. it omits radius^2 scaling unless radius keyword argument is provided.

 source